robertpi/robertfpickering_new/content/about/about.md

 Type = "staticpage"
 Title = "About"
 +++

-Robert is an artist interested in technology and peoples interaction with them.
-He enjoys working the latest modern technology and also toying with analogy equivalents.
-He is fascinated by the natural world and what makes things work.
+Robert is Paris based photographer and artist.
+Currently works in black and white analog photography, but is also an experienced digital photographer.

+He enjoys street and portrait photography.
+In November 2024 he held his firtst solo exhibition [The Canal Project](https://www.the-canal-project.com).
+He is currently working on a portrait project Parisians: In Studio / In Situ.

-He mainly works in photography, but has been known to sketch, act in theatre and film, direct theatre and make short films.
+While photography is currently his main interest, he has been known to sketch, act in theatre and film, direct theatre and make short films.

-A summary of his acting work is [available here](/acting/acting).